ZoneMinder/mlapi/README.md

 A tip of the hat to [Adrian Rosebrock](https://www.pyimagesearch.com/about/).
 When I first googled around for a ready made code for this API gateway, I found an old article of his [here](https://www.pyimagesearch.com/2015/05/11/creating-a-face-detection-api-with-python-and-opencv-in-just-5-minutes/).
 I decided to write my own for the following reasons:
 - His post is 3+ years old, and for an old Django version (doesn't work with new ones)
 - I found Django way too cumbersome to use for an API gateway
 - His example uses haar cascades which at that time was the right choice.
 But since then, resnet, dlib  etc. came by and did a  superior job on face detection (Especially its CNN mode).
-As of today, I use cvlib which in turn uses resnet.
-I'll enable dlib in a few days/weeks too (will be slower...).
-Or you can PR it :-)
+I am using dlib here

 That being said, Adrian's posts have taught me an amazing amount of how to use python for ML.
 I strongly encourage you to read [his blog](https://www.pyimagesearch.com).